NIF Translation Fellowships: Grants on offer to translate historical texts from 10 Indian languages

 The New India Foundation’s focus on translating historical texts from Indian languages into English hopes to create an expansive cultural reach for works which have thus far been confined to one language.
 The Fellowship has no constraints regarding the genre or style of the original text, the translator’s nationality, or the material’s ideology.

 The languages in consideration for this year’s fellowship are Assamese, Bangla, Gujarati, Hindi, Kannada, Marathi, Malayalam, Odia, Tamil, and Urdu.
-The language expert committee comprises Arupjyoti Saikia (Assamese), Ipshita Chanda (Bangla), Tridip Suhrud (Gujarati), Harish Trivedi (Hindi), Vivek Shanbhag (Kannada), Suhas Palshikar (Marathi), KR Meera (Malayalam), Jatin Nayak (Odia), AR Venkatachalapathy (Tamil), and Rana Safvi and AR Venkatachalapathy (Urdu).
+The language expert committee comprises Arupjyoti Saikia (Assamese), Ipshita Chanda (Bangla), Tridip Suhrud (Gujarati), Harish Trivedi (Hindi), Vivek Shanbhag (Kannada), Suhas Palshikar (Marathi), KR Meera (Malayalam), Jatin Nayak (Odia), AR Venkatachalapathy (Tamil), and Rana Safvi and Ayesha Kidwai (Urdu).

 Interested translators can apply here.